 Regardless of your mathematics background, you can usually either move on to the next course or take the time to master earlier material.
 Factors that could influence your decision are your confidence level, the intensity of your schedule, and your academic goals.

 Should I take Math 30 or a flavor of Math 31?

 Math 30 and Math 31 are first and second semester calculus.
-Math 30 covers roughly similar ground to AP Calculus AB and Math 31 corresponds to AP Calculus BC.
-In addition to the regular Math 31, we teach, in the spring semesters, Math 31S that emphasizes applications to the life sciences, and, in the Fall, Math 31H that is a more challenging class and explores connections with other areas of mathematics.
+Math 30 covers material similar to AP Calculus AB and Math 31 corresponds to AP Calculus BC, though in each case the pace/depth may be greater than in high school.
+In addition to the traditional Math 31, we teach two challenging variants: Math 31S, which emphasizes applications to the life sciences, and Math 31H, which rebuilds calculus concepts from scratch and explores connections with other areas of mathematics like number theory.

-Math 32, Math 32S, Math 60, and Math 67?
+In which order should I take Math 32/32S, Math 60, and Math 67?

-If I am a Pomona student, are there advantages to taking the introductory math classes at Pomona?
+Are there advantages to taking the introductory math classes at Pomona?

-The Claremont Colleges Mathematics Departments have a cooperative program and Pomona students often take mathematics courses on the other campuses.
+The Claremont Colleges have a cooperative math program and Pomona students often take mathematics courses at the other campuses.
 For introductory courses, however, there are two advantages for staying on your home campus.
 Most mathematics courses emphasize collaboration and many depend on it.
 It could be easier for you to find a supportive group of peers to work with and more convenient to attend evening mentor sessions on your own campus.
 Additionally, as a Pomona student, getting to know Pomona faculty may be helpful as you proceed through the curriculum.